What's the internship programme about?

-Generation UK – China funding will cover all placement fees, accommodation and comprehensive travel insurance (a must), as well as your airport pick-up and dedicated support throughout your placement.
+Generation UK – China funding will cover all placement fees, accommodation and comprehensive travel insurance, as well as your airport pick-up and dedicated support throughout your placement.

-You’ll need to budget for your day-to-day expenses, which obviously depends massively on where you’re living and how you like to live.
+You’ll need to budget for your day-to-day expenses, which largely depend on where you’re living and your own lifestyle.
 Previous interns have been able to get by perfectly happily on the equivalent of about £50 a week, but it’s entirely up to you.